fabueida/PouchCell-Inspecter/Readme.md

 ⸻

-4️⃣ Run the App
+	4. Run the App
-	1. Select a simulator or physical device
+	5. Select a simulator or physical device
-	2. Press Run (⌘R)
+	6. Press Run (Command + R)

 For physical devices:
 	•	Enable Developer Mode